gvwilson/sql-tutorial/index.md

 {% include double.md stem="autoincrement" suffix="sql out" %}

 -   Database <a href="#g:autoincrement">autoincrements</a> `ident` each time a new record is added
--   Use that field as the primary key
+-   Use that field as the <a href="#g:primary_key">primary key</a>
+    -   Uniquely identifies a particular record in a particular table
-    -   So that if Mik changes their name again, we only have to change one fact in the database
+-   If Mik changes their name again, we only have to change one fact in the database
     -   Downside: manual queries are harder to read (who is person 17?)

 </section>